julianbarg/CV/cv.md

 ---

+* ONE-SIM Outreach Award
+	- Joint Award of Academy of Management divisions for paper "No End in Sight?
+A Greenwash Review and Research Agenda"
 * Chisholm Graduate Scholarship in Sustainability, 2020
 	- $15,000 annually for three years, awarded once every three years
-* 2018 AoM Annual Meeting--ONE Division Best Reviewer Award
+* 2018 AoM Annual Meeting---ONE Division Best Reviewer Award
 * DAAD/CSC Scholarship for studying at Peking University, 2015-2017

 # Presentations & conference participation

 ---

+* Barg, J., (2024, Aud 19) Climate Accountability.
+Presented at the *American Chemical Society Fall 2024* conference.
 * Barg, J., Montgomery, A. W., & Lyon, T. P. (2023, Aug 7) Greenwash.
 Presented at the *American Chemical Society Fall 2023* conference.
 * Barg, J., Montgomery, A. W., & Lyon, T. P. (2023, Aug 7) No End in Sight?
 A Greenwashing Review and Research Agenda.
 Presented at the *83rd Annual Meeting of the Academy of Management* in Boston, MA: <https://journals.aom.org/doi/abs/10.5465/AMPROC.2023.10410abstract>
 * Barg, J., & Zbaracki, M. J. (2023, Jul 6).
 Text Data is Always Biased.
 Presented at the 38th *European Group of Organizational Studies Colloquium*, Cagliari, SWG 12.